AnatolyNz/jobHelper/README.md

 * **dto**: Data Transfer Objects for communication between the client and server.
 * **mapper**: Mapper interfaces for mapping between DTOs and entity models.

-Link to a video demonstration of the project - https://drive.google.com/drive/folders/1WkUiHSLxAJwgzelOM4aemBnLmSeOIdyP?usp=sharing
+Link to a video demonstration of the project - https://drive.google.com/file/d/1h1ZPs8Jy5F6MNwBxG_eYCZVF-mMmglmu/view?usp=sharing

 ## Setup

-To set up and use the Online Book Store, follow these steps:
+To set up and use the jobHelper, follow these steps:

 1. Clone the repository to your local machine.